Icon_Top_Black

 What I've Learned

-Due to my background in Bachelor of Business, I sometimes focus more on what business wants than what users want.
-Therefore, I didn’t conduct quantitative surveys and screen interviewees for this project.
-The interviewees I selected are based on secondary research and my hypothesis, and I realised that they are not dynamic enough.
-I learned that even though doing primary research takes time, empathising with the users is the most important step when designing services for users.
-Also, setting out clear hypotheses and goals before starting primary research will give a clear direction and save a lot of extra work.
+Due to my background in Bachelor of Business, I sometimes focus more on what the business wants than what users want.
+Therefore, I didn’t conduct quantitative surveys or screen interviewees for this project.
+The interviewees I selected were based on secondary research and my hypothesis, and I realised that they were not dynamic enough.
+I learned that even though conducting primary research takes time, empathising with the users is the most important step when designing services for users.
+Also, setting clear hypotheses and goals before starting primary research will give a clear direction and save a lot of extra work.

-I have also learned that throughout the design, I should always keep my primary persona, Alice Lee, in mind.
+I have also learned that throughout the design process, I should always keep my primary persona, Alice Lee, in mind.
 What does Alice want?
 What will she do?
-This way I can really design a product that empathises with the users.
+This way, I can truly design a product that empathises with the users.

-With the usability tests for my prototype, when a scenario is given, it will be more close to the real-world situation than just giving instructions.
-Also, I changed the wording on the instructions for the second iteration based on the testers' feedback, this should not have been done in order not to let other factors affect the test results.
+With the usability tests for my prototype, when a scenario is given, it will be closer to the real-world situation than just giving instructions.
+Also, I changed the wording of the instructions for the second iteration based on the testers' feedback.
+This should not have been done in order to avoid letting other factors affect the test results.

-With my proposed solution, I have added the "delivered within 24 hours" feature to be competitive with the existing competitors, but now I feel that this is a more strategic part of the business and would need more insights and research.
+With my proposed solution, I have added the "delivered within 24 hours" feature to be competitive with existing competitors, but now I feel that this is more of a strategic aspect of the business and would require more insights and research.

 Lastly, since this is my first UI/UX project, I tried to use as many tools as possible.
-But looking back, some of them might not be necessary.
+However, looking back, some of them might not have been necessary.

 Future Consideration

-I have separated this project into five phases, as listed below, in the beginning, and due to human resources constraints, I was only able to work on the minimum viable product (phase 1 and a bit of phase 2).
+I separated this project into five phases, as listed below, at the beginning.
+Due to human resource constraints, I was only able to work on the minimum viable product (phase 1 and part of phase 2).

-The next steps would be to work on the elastic demand, and the different breakpoints, and to develop an app for IKEA Taiwan.
+The next steps would be to work on elastic demand, address the different breakpoints, and develop an app for IKEA Taiwan.

-Some elastic demands include adding features like inspiration collection functions (similar to Pinterest) and to cooperate with credit card companies for users to get rebates.
+Some elastic demands include adding features like inspiration collection functions (similar to Pinterest) and cooperating with credit card companies to offer users rebates.

-Elastic demand: nice to have; inelastic demand: has to have
+Elastic demand: nice to have; inelastic demand: must-have

 To see Part I of this project, which includes Empathise, Define, Ideate and Prototype, click HERE.

-Or click HERE to see the summarized case study.
+Or click HERE to view the summarized case study.